SteelPh0enix/YTCutter/README.md

 Just install youtube_dl using pip and clone this repo.
 And make sure you have FFmpeg downloaded and in PATH.

+To make your own executable, install cx_Freeze and run `python setup.py build`

 ## Usage
 ``ytcutter.exe [video url]``.
 And the cutter will try to get tracklist from video metadata and download&cut it.